tymonaghan/tymonaghan/README.md

 I recently completed the Immersive Web Development course at Fullstack Academy and I'm looking for a new position on a software development team that's making the world a better place!

 Most of my time is spent working with:
-- Node.js
+- JavaScript (especially Node.js)
-- React & Redux
+- React
 - DevOps

+I'm currently learning:
+- Java
+- TypeScript

 Check out my profile at [tylermonaghan.dev](http://tylermonaghan.dev)